 The solution must be supersaturated before crystallization can occur.
 The Crystallization processes differ from one another in the method by which supersaturation is achieved.
 In general, it can be achieved in three different ways:

 The Crystallization process is not simple and the most important step is the formation of solid crystals in the liquid solution.
 The solution is concentrated and cooled until the concentration of the solute is higher than its solubility at that temperature, and the solute forms almost pure crystals.

-Condorchem Envitech has extensive experience in the design, manufacture and installation of wastewater crystallizers for different types of industry, each with its own peculiarities.
+Condorchem Envitech, as a crystallizer manufacturer, has extensive experience in the design, manufacture and installation of wastewater crystallizers.
+Each crystallizer plant has its own peculiarities, which vary for different types of industry.

 Our DESALT® equipment provides a very high percentage of clean water to be discharged or reused, and a minimum solid concentrate to be sent for disposal or used as raw material to be recovered or as a by-product.

 Crystallization is a good option if you are committed to zero discharge.
 This technology is particularly suitable for high salinity effluents (brines).

 Condorchem Envitech’s range of crystallizers for wastewater treatment includes the following industrial crystallizer equipment: